ryanbrewerstrata/git-gud/objective-01/readme.md

 # Objective 1: Identify Core Concepts of Version Control

-> Keywords are `highlighted`, and are important to know.
+> Core concepts are `highlighted` below.

 1. A `repository` is where your code is stored.
-It can be thought of as a folder or hard drive.
+A `"repo"` can be thought of as a special folder on your machine.
-2. Copies of a repository can live anywhere: on a web server like Github.com or on your hard drive.
-In other words, copies are `distributed` across one or many physical locations.
+2. Copies of a `repository` can live anywhere: in the cloud like Github.com or on your hard drive.
+In other words, copies are distributed across one or many physical locations.
+They are connected.
-3. In modern development, one of these locations is referred to as the `origin`.
-This is arbitrary, but is most likely the repository on github.com or bitbucket.org.
-Though the copy on your hard drive can also be designated as the `origin`.
+3. In modern development, one of these connected locations is referred to as the `origin`.
+This designation is arbitrary, but is most likely a repository in the cloud.
-4. Referring to a repository the `origin` is also just a convention.
-And this means contributors to the repository agree to treat it as the master copy.
+4. Referring to a `repository` as the `origin` is also just a convention.
+It means maintainers agree it is the master copy.
 5. Copying a repository is known as `cloning`.
 You can refer to your copy as your `local workspace`.
-6. There's another, advanced way of cloning known as `forking`, but we'll discuss that another time.
-7. Having a `clone` is a great way to backup your code.
+6. A `clone` is complete copy of your code and its history.
+It's a great backup.
 If one machine dies, the code does not!
-8. But there's more to your repository.
-You can also save every change you make.
-9. Changes are segmented by `commits`.
-10. Literally change one or many files in the repo.
-By `committing` the changes, you create a state your can return to, should the need arise.
-11. Some developers commit often.
-The choice is up to you.
-Generally commit at least once a day, just incase you spill coffee on your laptop tomorrow.
+7. Changes to your code are contained in `branches`.
+8. Branches are considered short-lived, and should be deleted after the code is merged into the `main` branch.
+9. Save your code changes by first `staging` the files, then making a `commit` to your local `repo`.
+10. Commits are annotated with a description of your change.
+11. It's not wrong or right to commit often or infrequently.
+Just know coffee can be spilt on your laptop at any time.
+12. A codebase's history of commits can be reviewed, and any commit can be restored.
-12. With a change committed, you now want to update the origin.
-Do this by making a `pull request`.
+13. With a change committed to your local repo, you now want to `push` your branch to the origin.
-13. A pull request is where you ask the owner of another copy of your repository to pull your changes into their copy.
-This can happen between any two clones, though typically are requested for the `origin`.
+14. Once your branch lives at the origin, others can see it and `pull` into their local workspace, if they wanted.
+15. When ready, your code changes can be merged into the main branch.
+16. Typically, repo's main branch is protected, and cannot be changed without an approved `pull request`.
+17. A pull request is a formal request to the repo maintainers to review and approve your changes.
+18. Once approved, your branch can be `merged` into main, and deleted.

 ## Terminology from this Objective
- * `repository`
+ * `repository (/repo)` Where software is stored, maintained, and developed.
- * `origin`
+ * `origin` The original repo, owned by the project maintainers
- * `clone`
- * `local workspace`
- * `stage`
- * `commit` A noun, and a verb.
-To bookmark the state of your code.

-#### Rough Draft Notes for this objective
-* Should we discuss branching now or later?
-End by introducing it?
-But develop it in the next objective?

-## Objective 2: Make a Significant change to Software
-#### Rough Draft Notes for this objective
-* Exercise: clone a repo, create a file, stage it, commit it.
-See the change on github.com
-* explain branching.
-Always branch.
-Explain PR.
-* Exercise: branch, add another file, stage it, commit it, push to origin, make a PR.
-* Make a PR, find a reviewer, merge your own code
-* Dive deeper into a commit: the anatomy of a nice commit message

-## Objective 3: Peacefully Resolve a Conflict
-#### Rough Draft Notes for this objective

-## Objective 4: Restore Old Code
-#### Rough Draft Notes for this objective
-* discuss squashing?
-The beauty of helpful commit messages.
-* Finding a working version through helpful log messages
-* The idea of main, and tags.
+ * `clone` A copy of a repo and its entire history
-* The camp that says CI/CD, don't branch--but that's for another time.

-## General Brainstorming
- * Can I create a GitHub Action users can invoke that forces a Conflict?
- * Put each Objective into its own HTML file.
-Have a menu for users to click to it.
- * Host this tutorial on GitHub Pages.
- * Do the commands in a callout, like that Rust guy does.
+ * `local workspace` Your local copy of a repo.
+Your edits won't affect the repo until they have been staged and committed.
+ * `branch` A named space for your changes and commits, typically aligned with a feature or bug fix
+ * `main` A special branch.
+The origin's main branch is what gets deployed, and is often protected from unapproved changes.
+ * `stage` File changes can be selected or deselected for saving in a commit.
+This is called staging.
+ * `commit` Saves your staged file changes to the repo.
+Has a description of the change.
+Once committed, your changes within the commit can be seen by others and restored.
+ * `push` Your local branch (with its changes committed) will be pushed to the origin
+ * `pull` Your local repo can pull branches (and commits) from the origin to get updates
+ * `pull request (/PR)` Asking the maintainers of the origin to review and merge your branch's changes into main
+ * `merge` After a pull request is approved, it is merged into the main branch